Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/overview.md

 #### Knowledge Source

-A _Knowledge Source_ represents the output of transforming various types of files into a structured and accessible format.
-Each file corresponds uniquely to a specific Knowledge Source, containing valuable knowledge in the form of user manuals, articles, FAQs, and other relevant information.
+A _Knowledge Source_ represents the output of transforming various types of content into a structured and accessible format.
+Each content type corresponds uniquely to a specific Knowledge Source, containing valuable knowledge in the form of user manuals, articles, FAQs, and other relevant information.

-By breaking down the content of these files into smaller units known as _chunks_, the Knowledge Source becomes a specific collection of organized and structured knowledge.
+By breaking down the content of these sources into smaller units known as _chunks_, the Knowledge Source becomes a specific collection of organized and structured knowledge.

 In addition to the main content, you can include other types of information, such as links and dates, in the metadata.

-The following types of files are supported:
+The following types of content are supported:

 - `.ctxt` (recommended)
 - `.txt`
 - `.pdf`
 - `.docx`
+- ` Web Page`

 The `.ctxt` ([Cognigy text](ctxt.md)) format effectively splits the text into chunks and provides wide possibilities for working with metadata.
 For other formats, the results of file conversion may produce poorer outcomes.